CrunchyData/pg_featureserv/hugo/content/usage/functions.md

-* Query a spatial database table or view with custom SQL (which can include things such as more complex filters than the API provides, joins between multiple tables or aggregation)
+* Query a spatial database table or view with custom SQL (which can include things such as more complex filters than the API provides, joins to other tables or aggregation)
 * Query a non-spatial table or view to return data objects or a summary record.
   For example, this could be used to provide values for a client-side drop-down list or autocomplete capability.
 * Generate spatial data controlled by a set of parameters